Dehaka Build Guide “Collect their Essence!”

 Dark Swarm build excels against heroes reliant on Spell Damage and melees.
 This build will be more impactful against less experienced players, since those will mostly group up in order to kill Dehaka, but will end up just giving him lots of essence stacks.
 When your team is ready to fight, position yourself to apply Dark Swarm to multiple enemy Heroes.
 Use Dark Swarm constantly to deal damage.
 This will increase all damage affected enemies take, once you have Primal Swarm.
 Tunneling Claws allows you to continue applying Dark Swarm if you become rooted or slowed, and will also allow you to escape when needed.
 This is important, because it makes it much safer to position aggressively to get the most out of Dark Swarm.

 Dehaka's Synergies and Counters

 Dehaka does well with Heroes who can help him get within range of enemies easily.
-This can be done by crowd-controlling or pulling potential targets towards Dehaka.
+This can be done by crowd-controlling or Displacing potential targets towards Dehaka.
 When Heroes can accomplish this, they can also follow-up when Drag lands on an enemy Hero.
 Frontline Heroes with strong crowd-control work well to supplement the threat Dehaka brings into team fights.

-Dehaka is great on large maps where his global presence can be abused to its maximum.
-This allows Dehaka to soak lanes away from an objective longer than other solo laners, and still show up on time to help his team secure kills.
-Dehaka struggles with fast Boss clears or Immortal races; so, maps that feature these as a main objective are less than ideal for him.
-He also lacks map mobility on maps that do not have bushes or vents that help him get to important areas.
+Dehaka is great on large Maps where his global presence can be abused to its maximum.
+This allows Dehaka to soak lanes away from an Objective longer than other Offlaners, and still show up on time to help his team secure kills.
+Dehaka struggles with fast Boss clears or Immortal races; so, Maps that feature these as an Objective are less than ideal for him.
+He also struggles to move across the battlefield on Maps that do not have bushes that help him get to important areas.

 Dehaka's Tips and Tricks